 Appeals - Housing Benefit and Council Tax Support

-If you disagree with a decision that has been made about your Housing Benefit or Council Tax Reduction, you can request an explanation of how the decision was made, called a statement of reasons.
+If you disagree with a decision that has been made about your Housing Benefit or Council Tax Reduction, you can Contact us and request an explanation of how the decision was made, called a statement of reasons.

-If you disagree with the reasons we provide you with, you can ask us to revise a decision.
+If you disagree with the reasons we provide you with, you can Contact us and ask us to revise a decision.

 If you disagree with the revision, you can consider a formal appeal via the links below.